Fl4m3Ph03n1x/warframe-db-updater/README.md

  - Sentinels
  - Auras
  - Stances

-Currently, the stalker does **not** provide information about:

- - Archwings
- - Archwing Melee
- - Archwing Rifles
- - Syndicate Mods
- - Rivens

 Further versions of the stalker are planned to improve on this, but since the project stalks the Wikia, it is imperative to improve the wikia's quality first.